misterfancysocks/img-model-training-experiment/_specs/_api_and_util_specs/upload-user-images.md

 - The `modifiedGcsObjectUrl` will initially be NULL for new uploads.
 - The original is never modified.
 All modifications are done using the `modifiedGcsObjectUrl`.
 - The `isDeleted` flag is used to mark images as deleted without physically removing them.
+- Modified images are only created and uploaded when actual modifications (rotation or crop) are made.
+- If no modifications are made to an image, the `modifiedGcsObjectUrl` and `signedModifiedUrl` will remain unchanged from their previous state.

 ## Error Handling
 - If any part of the process fails, the entire transaction should be rolled back.